Satan Bound

 Only afterward is he authorized to wage war against the “seed of the woman.”

-So also, in chapter 13, the “Beast from the sea” is only able to launch
+13, the “Beast from the Sea” is only allowed to launch its “war”

-against the “rest of the seed of the woman” by the “Dragon,”
+Abyss,” against the “rest of the seed of the woman” by the “Dragon,”

-against the “saints” by the “Beast from the sea,” and by Satan when
+against the “saints” by the “Beast from the Sea,” and by Satan when

-he is released to attack the “camp of the saints” all portray the same
+he is released from the “Abyss,” all portray the same final attempt by the

-final attempt by the “Ancient Serpent” to destroy the people of God.
+“Ancient Serpent” to destroy the “seed of the woman,” the people

 Likewise, as

-the verbal links demonstrate, the “ascent of the beast from the Abyss,”
+the verbal links demonstrate, the “ascent of the Beast from the Abyss,”

-the “ascent of the beast from the sea,” and the release of the Devil
+the “ascent of the Beast from the Sea,” and the release of the Devil

 Comments